microsoft/react-native-code-push/README.md

     }
     ```

-2. Ensure that the `android.defaultConfig.versionName` property in your `android/app/build.gradle` file is set to a semver compliant value.
+2. Ensure that the `android.defaultConfig.versionName` property in your `android/app/build.gradle` file is set to a semver-compliant value.
 Note that if the value provided is missing a patch version, the CodePush server will assume it is `0`, i.e. `1.0` will be treated as `1.0.0`.

     ```gradle
     android {